jrpool/json-db-cli-async/README.md

 - A `help` command causes a document describing the possible commands to be output.

+- The `done` command produces a report showing not only the description of the completed task, but also its ID.
+In the event that `done` has a range argument, and multiple tasks in the range have identical descriptions, a report needs to include IDs in order to positively identify the removed tasks.

 ### Implementation Notes

 The implementation aims at: